reduxjs/redux/docs/advanced/UsageWithReactRouter.md

 <Route path="/(:filter)" component={App} />
 ```

-You will probably want to remove the hash from URL (e.g : `http://localhost:3000/#/?_k=4sbb0i`).
+You will probably want to remove the hash from URL (e.g: `http://localhost:3000/#/?_k=4sbb0i`).
 For doing this, you will need to also import `browserHistory` from React Router:

 ```js
 import { Router, Route, browserHistory } from 'react-router';